Recognising exemplar practice in health service organisations

 - Contact details for the relevant person(s) in the health service organisation.

-The Commission will review submissions and contact the relevant health service organisation to invite them to provide further information.
-This will not involve site visits by the Commission.
+The Commission will convene an expert panel to review submissions and contact the relevant health service organisation to invite them to provide further information.
 If the submission meets the criteria for exemplar practice, and with the health service organisation’s permission, the Commission will:

 - Upload a summary of the initiative on the Commission’s website